Commercial Water Heating Equipment

 The standard implemented in 1994 will save approximately .07 quads of energy and result in approximately $730 million in energy bill savings for products shipped from 1994-2013.
 The standard will avoid about 4 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 784,000 automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a request for information for test procedures for residential water heaters and commercial water heaters.
-78 FR 2340 (Jan.
-11, 2013).
-The comment deadline is February 11, 2013.
+DOE published a notice of proposed rulemaking regarding residential water heaters and certain commercial water heaters.
+78 FR 66201 (November 4, 2013).
 For more information, please see the rulemaking webpage.

 Standards for Commercial Water Heating Equipment